 - Create your own posts that showcase your expertise.
 LinkedIn’s algorithm prioritizes content that keeps people on the platform, just like Facebook.
 Use a good mix of text posts, images, video and articles, and then sprinkle in a few links to your website.
 Try to ask a question at the end of your posts to encourage comments from your connections.

-- Once you begin engaging, do so consistently.
+- Engage consistently with your network.
 This will help people remember your name and your ideas.